TheresaLui/SelfHelpContent_v2/articles/cognitiveservices.luis/luis-improvepredictionaccuracy-phraselist.md

 />

 # Phrase list or Features
-* Features were previously referred to as phrase lists.
+* Features were previously referred to as phrase lists

-* Adding features allows you to define important and significant words in your application and boosts signal of word list.
+* Adding features allows you to define important and significant words in your application and boosts signal of word list

 * Features give higher weights to the words that are included in it, therefore give higher scores when they appear.
 Adding them properly to you application helps improving its prediction accuracy.